 NOVA University of Lisbon, through the Faculdade de Ciências e Tecnologia (FCT NOVA) and the Évora University, confers the Master's degree in Precision Agriculture Technologies.

 The Master degree in Precision Agriculture Technologies starts in the academic year 2018/2019.
-The minimum number of credits to obtain the degree is 120 (4 Semesters).
 The first semester will operate at the FCT / UNL facilities and the second semester at the Évora University.

 Candidates holding a Pre-Bologna degree or a 2-cycle degree, in any area of natural sciences, agronomy, agro-food technologies or related area, or equivalent, may request crediting for the respective course units.